f4exb/sdrangel/Readme.md

 This is the client side of the SDRdaemon server.
 See the [SDRdaemon](https://github.com/f4exb/sdrdaemon) project in this Github repository.
 You must specify the address and UDP port to which the server connects and samples will flow into the SDRangel application (default is `127.0.0.1`port `9090`).
 It uses the meta data to retrieve the sample flow characteristics such as sample rate and receiveng center frequency.

 There is an automated skew rate compensation in place.
-During rate readjustemnt streaming is suspended for about one second.
+During rate readjustemnt streaming can be suspended or signal glitches can occur for about one second.

 Note that this plugin does not require any of the hardware support libraries nor the libusb library.
 It is alwasys available in the list of devices as `SDRdaemon[0]` even if no physical device is connected.